HamedFathi/Replay/README.md

 ## Shortcuts

-For manual control on auto typing your can use the following shortcuts:
+For manual control on auto typing you can use the following shortcuts:

 | Action | Window/Linux   | Mac           |
 |:-------|:--------------:|:-------------:|